Wondering what to do in Penang? Here’s our ultimate wanderer’s guide!

-Touring more of SouthEast Asia we finally made our way to Malaysia.
-Uncertain where to go, knowing we didn’t have enough time to visit the idyllic Perhentian Islands, we decided to spend our days in the expat friendly island of Penang.
-We were intrigued mostly with Georgetown thanks to its reputation for having impeccable food and beautiful colonial architecture.
-We were not disappointed, our first impression of Georgetown was a hybrid of Hoi An and Phnom Penh.
-Georgetown is full of character and charm, which is probably why it’s a protected UNESCO site and worth a visit!
-Check out our guide to Georgetown Penang below!
+Touring more of Southeast Asia we finally made our way to Malaysia.
+Uncertain where to go, knowing we didn’t have enough time to visit the idyllic Perhentian Islands, we decided to spend our days in the expat friendly island of Penang, specifically the Georgetown area.
+It did not disappoint, check out our guide below!

 Here are some places we tried and recommend!

-Zacharevic has also inspired other street art in Georgetown that’s also fun to walk around and see on these old walls throughout the city.
+Zacharevic has also inspired other street art in Georgetown that’s also fun to walk around and see.
 There are also series of wire sculptures scattered throughout the city that share small stories of local culture and history.
-There’s even one to honor Jimmy Choo, who is from Penang and learned his craftsmanship here in Georgetown!
+You’ll even find one to honor Jimmy Choo, who is from Penang and learned his craftsmanship here in Georgetown!

 Check out more of Penang’s street art here!